Every four years, Bitcoin goes through an event that gets heavy coverage in the weeks before it happens and heavy misrepresentation right after.

 What the halving actually is

-Every time a new block of transactions is added to the Bitcoin blockchain, roughly every 10 minutes, the miner who added it earns a reward in newly created bitcoin.
+Every time a new block of transactions is added to the Bitcoin blockchain (roughly every 10 minutes), the miner who added it earns a reward in newly created bitcoin.
 This is called the block reward.
-It's how new bitcoin enters circulation, and it's been this way since the network launched in 2009.
+It's how new bitcoin enters circulation, and it's worked this way since the network launched in 2009.

 The halving is simple: every 210,000 blocks, that reward gets cut in half.
-Half as much new bitcoin is created.
+Miners earn half as much new bitcoin.
 The rate of new supply entering circulation drops by 50%.

-It's scheduled into Bitcoin's code.
-Not decided by a company, not voted on by a committee.
+The schedule is written into Bitcoin's code.
+No company decides it.
+No committee votes on it.
 Every computer running Bitcoin software enforces the same rule.
 When block 210,000 was mined, the reward halved.
 When block 420,000 was mined, it halved again.
 The pattern continues until the block reward reaches effectively zero and all 21 million bitcoin have been issued.

 Why does the halving exist?

-Bitcoin's creator, Satoshi Nakamoto, designed the halving as the mechanism for controlling supply.
-Rather than issuing all bitcoin at once, or letting a central authority decide how much to create, the protocol releases new bitcoin on a fixed, predictable, and ever-slowing schedule.
+Bitcoin's creator, Satoshi Nakamoto, designed the halving to control supply.
+Instead of issuing all bitcoin at once or letting a central authority decide how much to create, the protocol releases new bitcoin on a fixed, predictable, and ever-slowing schedule.

-Think of it like a gold mine where the seam gets thinner every four years, automatically, by design, regardless of what anyone thinks about it.
-The total amount that will ever be extracted is fixed.
-The rate at which it comes out slows over time.
+Picture a gold mine where the seam gets thinner every four years, automatically, by design.
+The total amount that will ever come out is set in advance.
+The extraction rate slows on a known timetable.

-"Bitcoin's supply schedule is public, fixed, and enforceable by code.
+"Bitcoin's supply schedule is public, fixed, and enforced by code.
 No central bank, no emergency exception, no revision.
-Everyone can see exactly what's coming."
+You can see exactly what's coming."

 Every halving, in one place